-There are six transdisciplinary themes of global significance that create a transdisciplinary framework which allows students to learn beyond the framework of the confined subject areas.
+There are six transdisciplinary themes of global significance that create a transdisciplinary framework that allows students to learn beyond the framework of the confined subject areas.
 When taken together, these themes provide students with authentic learning experiences.
-These themes are: Who we are, Where we are in place and time, How we express ourselves, How the world works, How we organize ourselves and Sharing the planet.
+These themes are: Who We Are, Where We Are in Place and Time, How We Express Ourselves, How the World Works, How We Organize Ourselves and Sharing the Planet.